 - Conviction by Contradiction: Bart and Lisa's investigation basically comes down to this.
-First Lisa realizes that Krusty wouldn't have used the Kwik-E-Mart microwave because he has a pacemaker, then that he couldn't have been reading the Springfield Review of Books at the magazine rack because he can't read.
-When Bart brings these points up on Sideshow Bob's show, Bob argued that Krusty wasn't one to follow medical warnings, and didn't need to be able to read to enjoy the Springfield Review of Books, thanks to the cartoons.
-Finally, Bob says he knows he has "big shoes to fill"; in a Eureka Moment, Bart remembers that Homer stepped on the ends of fake Krusty's long shoes, causing him to exclaim in pain.
-Although Krusty usually wears oversized shoes, his feet don't fill them, so he wouldn't have felt a thing; Sideshow Bob, however, has feet long enough to fill the shoes.
+First, Lisa realizes that Krusty wouldn't have used the Kwik-E-Mart microwave because he has a pacemaker, then that he couldn't have been reading the Springfield Review of Books at the magazine rack because he can't read.
+When Bart brings these points up on Bob's show, Bob argues that Krusty wasn't one to follow medical warnings, and didn't need to be able to read to enjoy the Springfield Review of Books, thanks to the cartoons.
+Finally, Bob says he knows he has "big shoes to fill"; in a "Eureka!"
+Moment, Bart remembers that Homer stepped on the ends of fake Krusty's long shoes, causing him to exclaim in pain.
+Although Krusty usually wears oversized shoes, his feet don't fill them, so he wouldn't have felt a thing; Bob, however, has feet long enough to fill the shoes.

 - Deranged Animation: Krusty's face when he suffers a heart attack.
 See also Animation Bump above.
 Also Bob in the back of the paddywagon.